HL7/cds-hooks/input/pagecontent/index.md

 CDS Services can update their previously returned guidance by returning a new set of `cards` when the service is invoked based on a different `hook`.
 CDS Services indicate this intent by providing multiple CDS Services with the same `id` in [discovery](#discovery).
 Clients are recommended to remove `cards` returned by a previous invocation with the new `cards`.

-*STU NOTE: We are seeking implementer feedback on how best to balance the needs of performance for implementations with the critical patient safety issues raised by the potential for stale guidance.*
+STU NOTE: We are seeking implementer feedback on how best to balance the needs of performance for implementations with the critical patient safety issues raised by the potential for stale guidance.*
+{:.stu-note}

 Note that CDS Services will need to negotiate with CDS Clients to ensure that hooks that are required to ensure patient safety are supported by the CDS Client.